 Two general faculty meetings are scheduled annually.
 One meeting is held early in the academic session, and the other immediately after the return of the Corps of Cadets following the winter furlough.
 General affairs of the Institute are discussed at the meetings and reports are rendered by various Department Heads as appropriate.
 The semi-annual information sessions are conducted by the Superintendent.
-Special meetings of the Faculty may be called by the Superintendent or the Dean.
+Special meetings of the Faculty may be called by the b.

-b.
 Department Faculty Meetings